 Stop the Price Gouging

+For decades, large corporations have been gobbling up independent businesses while our government looked the other way.
+Now, the few remaining corporations in food and agriculture are unrivaled in size and extremely powerful.
 These mega corporations use a host of anticompetitive practices to grow their profit margins and maintain their hold on the market — such as price-gouging schemes that hurt farmers, eaters, and the entire economy.

-We are fighting for a truly competitive food and farm system driven by independent businesses: mom and pop shops, family-owned farms, first-time ranchers just starting up.
+We are fighting for a fair and competitive food and farm system driven by independent businesses: mom and pop shops, family-owned farms, first-time ranchers just starting up.
 These kinds of businesses feed and employ their community members — instead of squeezing them for every penny they can get to enrich corporate shareholders.

 Below are just three recent examples of corporate price gouging, and what we’re doing about it.